RaunySouza/android-support/README.md

 [![](https://www.jitpack.io/v/RaunySouza/android-support.svg)](https://www.jitpack.io/#RaunySouza/android-support)

-Android Support provides utility classes to help creation of Android Applications.
+Android Support provides utility classes for helping create Android Applications.

-This repository is divided in follow modules:
+This repository is divided in the following modules:

 * ui
 * ui-databinding

 ### UI

-Provides utility classes to help creation of UI Elements, e.g. Dialogs, Activities, Views, etc.
+Provides utility classes for helping create UI Elements, e.g. Dialogs, Activities, Views, etc.

 ### UI Databinding

-Like android-support-ui, plus helper classes to Android DataBinding.
+Similar to android-support-ui, plus helper classes to Android DataBinding.

 Obs.: This library already has dependency of android-support-ui module.

 ## Including in your project

-You need add JitPack repository into your root project:
+You need to add JitPack repository into your root project:

 ```groovy
 allprojects {